Breeding, Whelping

 • Once delivery starts, mom should not push hard longer than 30 minutes without an exam.

 • Placenta will pass five to 15 minutes after puppy.
-Can pass two puppies then both placentas.
+Can pass two or more puppies then placentas.
 (There is no nutritional value in placentas, and mom will want to eat if you do not dispose of them.)

 • Directly following birth: